simplicitesoftware/docs/content/CTG_50_docs/CTG_90_misc/LSN_220_databases-howto/databases-howto.md

 - The designer must analyze the logs after installation to fix the DB/data errors before re-ALTERing.
 - Or contact the support for unsolvable problem or ask for advice.

-The engine **never** `DROP` a table or a column even if the business object/field is deleted
+The engine **never** `DROP`s a table or a column even if the business object/field is deleted
 - For rollback reasons in case of error
 - After a successful migration, the designer/DBA have to drop the deprecated table/column

 The platform can not migrate the data automatically in case of complex model refactoring.
 Designer have to build and apply SQL patches to update data, for examples:
 - changing a column to complex type (ex: deprecated column varchar to a new date column)
-- changing a 0,N relationship to a N,N table: all links have to be moved/inserted in the N,N
+- changing a 0,N relationship to a N,N table: all references have to be moved/inserted in the N,N
-- splitting one object in 2 objects...
+- splitting one big object/table in many objects/tables...

 ### Performances